AskMeAgain/Event-Meshinery/README.md

 Event Meshinery is a state store independent **signaling/event** framework and designed to easily structure **long running**, **multi step** processing tasks in a transparent and safe way.

-It is used as a way to **signal** the next processing step in your application, with transparent code and without hidden behaviour.
+It is used as a way to signal the next processing step in your application, with transparent code and without hidden behaviour.
 You describe the event and the resulting processing task, the framework will route the work to each processing step

-It can connect any event/signal imaginable with any processing task and run on any state store, all with an **asynchronous** api to make sure that your events are processed as fast as possible.
+It can connect any event/signal imaginable with any processing task and run on any state store (mysql, postgres, kafka) etc, all with an **asynchronous** api to make sure that your events are processed as fast as possible.

 The Event-Meshinery framework assumes that the restricting resource is